alexnardini/FLAM3_for_SideFX_Houdini/README.md

 **Highly inspired by Apophysis software and its workflow design.**

-Many Apophysis fractal Flames are available for download on the web and you can load them inside FLAM3 for Houdini, or you can use Apophysis or Fractorium to author your flames fitst and load them back into FLAM3 for Houdini.
+Many Apophysis fractal Flames are available for download on the web and you can load them inside FLAM3 for Houdini, or you can use Apophysis or Fractorium to author your flames first and load them back into FLAM3 for Houdini.

 **Download Apophysis 7x here**: [**Apophysis 7x download**](https://sourceforge.net/projects/apophysis7x/)